Locations:

 Advertisement

-“We encourage people with low-risk pregnancies to labor at home as long as possible,” Stiltner says.
+“We encourage anyone with low-risk pregnancies to labor at home as long as possible,” Stiltner says.
 “So, you can try out many of these positions at home.
 Just pay attention to what feels good for your body.”

 Positions to consider during labor include: